 Dinesh Wagle is a conscious Nepali national.
-He lives in Kathmandu.
 He has been a journalist for 14 years till 18 Feb 2012 with several Nepali publications including Kantipur and The Kathmandu Post, both daily newspapers by Kantipur Publications, Nepal’s largest media company.

 During his last year in journalism Dinesh coordinated the team that produced the Saturday edition of Kantipur.
 Before that, as the Publication’s New Delhi bureau chief from Nov 2008 to Feb 2011, Dinesh filed stories and columns for both Kantipur and The Post (and Kantipur TV and Kantipur FM) on Nepal-India relations, Nepalis in India and Indian politics and society.
 (Here’s more on Dinesh’s journalism years.)

 Dinesh was born in March 1979 as the first son of the Wagle family in Duragaun Village, Ramechhap District, Nepal.
-Initially raised in his birthplace, Dinesh moved to Kathmandu at the age of 11 to attend a Tibetan school.
+Initially raised in his birthplace, Dinesh moved to Kathmandu at the age of 11.

 Email: Hello Dinesh Wagle!

 Messenger: G’Talk- d(at)wagle.com.np

 1. Annapurna Trekking: From Ulleri to Ghorepani (Day 2)